 "Hold on.
 Does that explain the "dead" drunk guy?"

 "You got it.
-You see, Thal has these big idea, not to mention the professor on ice, but he doesn't know anything about putting his ideas into action.
+You see, Thal has these big ideas, not to mention the professor on ice, but he doesn't know anything about putting his ideas into action.
 He needs a real, genuine crook.
 And that's this Gruesome guy.
 He got knocked out by the gas before he realized what it was.
 I was real close to Gruesome once and boy, does that moniker do him justice!"

 "When was this?"

-"Well, Fred sets me up with this cousin of his that works for the City.
+"Well, Fred, the police analyst, sets me up with this cousin of his that works for the City.
 He's an ambulance driver.
 I'm all set for a night on the town and you know where the guy takes me?
 The Hangman's Knot!
 Of all the dives in this town, he takes me to The Hangman's Knot.
 I'll bet ya' Dick Tracy never takes Tess Trueheart to a known spot for your underworld types.
 Even the piano player, a guy called Melody, was an ex-con.
 Turns out Melody is part of the Thal gang and when his buddy Gruesome gets outta the Pen, he joins the gang.
 Joins it!
 He takes over.

 Anyway, I'm about to tell the big spender I'm with how he can spend the rest of his evening when in walks Gruesome.
 Big fella.
 Musta been about 7 feet tall.
 Nasty lookin' face and a reach on him that could take out three or four guys.
 Real weird.
-I swear if I didn't know better I'd swear it was Boris Karloff.
+If I didn't know better I'd swear it was Boris Karloff.
 He and Melody make themselves at home and start palavering with this creepy little guy with coke bottle glasses.
 Looks suspicious and later I'm able to pass this on to the cops myself."

 "Gee, you were really in the thick of things."

-"I see the little fella sneaking out via a back room and the next thing you know Dick Tracy and Pat Patton show up.
+"I see the little fella sneaking out the back room and the next thing you know Dick Tracy and Pat Patton show up.
 They tied in Patton's weird drunk with The Hangman's Knot on Carney's beat and were checking the joint out.
 When Patton gloms onto Gruesome, the lights go out and Gruesome and Melody take one quick powder with Tracy and Patton right on their tails.
 There's a crack-up.
 Gruesome gets away, but Melody is banged up something fierce.
 Doctors don't give him much hope and they're right."

 "How does that get us back to Wood Plastics Inc.?"

 "The papers print a lot about Dick Tracy, but I don't think they tell half of the brave things he does.
-Tracy puts himself in Melody's place, all bandaged up and let's it leak that he's gonna spill to the cops.
+Tracy puts himself in Melody's place, all bandaged up and lets it leak that he's gonna spill to the cops.
 That's when Gruesome goes into action to silence his old pal.
 It's nothing to him.
 He's already offed that poor professor fella and the lady egghead.
 So Gruesome puts the snatch on Melody, but it's really Dick Tracy all along.
 Anyway, the whole megillah comes down to that shootout at the factory last night.
 Wow!
 Dick Tracy came close to buying the farm, but he got Gruesome and that guy will fry for sure."